 - For UK based organisations with a local or community reach

-- Meet one or more of the Tampon Tax Community Fund objectives (below).
+- That meet one or more of the Tampon Tax Community Fund objectives (below).

-- Organisations working with beneficiaries with multiple disadvantages.
+- Organisations working with women or girls with multiple disadvantages

-- User led organisations that have a clear understanding of the needs they are supporting.
+- User led organisations that have a clear understanding of the needs of women or girls they are supporting.

-- Sustainable projects that provide long-term solutions to the people they are helping.
+- Sustainable projects that provide long-term solutions to women or girls they are helping

 This fund is open for applications from: